 Johnson was going to run for reelection in 1968, but antiwar Democrats had already found a candidate to run against Johnson.
 Their first choice would have been Robert Kennedy, now a New York Senator after leaving his post as Attorney General in 1965, but he declined, feeling that Johnson was unbeatable.
 Minnesota senator Eugene McCarthy decided to take on Johnson.

-In the New Hampshire primary on March 12, 1968, Johnson was a write-in candidate (which was not unusual at the time) against McCarthy in New Hampshire.
+In the New Hampshire primary on March 12, 1968, Johnson was a write-in candidate (which was not unusual at the time) against McCarthy.
 Johnson won by a 49-42 margin, a surprisingly small margin for an incumbent President.
 The results were interpreted as a condemnation of Johnson’s Vietnam policies, although some historians think that much of the anti-Johnson vote came from people who felt that Johnson was too weak in his approach to Vietnam.

 On March 16, Robert Kennedy announced his candidacy.
 Johnson knew that it was time to get out.
 Also, he had thought of not running anyway because of a fear of dying in office.